Text

 Doctoral programme form and content

 The doctoral programme is five years long.
-During the autumn 2021, work on the programme will be conducted, and the plan is that the programme will commence in the spring 2022.
+In the autumn of 2021, the doctoral students were admitted and the school was prepared; in the spring of 2022, the graduate school started.

-Karlstad University (KAU), Mälardalen University (MDU) and Stockholm University (SU) will between them admit, supervise and educate nine doctoral students.
-The universities will offer the three specialised doctoral courses below:
+Karlstad University (KAU), Mälardalen University (MDU) and Stockholm University (SU) are supervising and educating ten doctoral students.
+The universities offered three specialised doctoral courses:

 1. high abilities, giftedness and learning theories,